YaoGroup/ServerMantaince/README.md

 The note is the main page and contains links to additional references.
 The main page aims at onboard new comber, so they can grasp the essential concepts and start using the workstation ASAP.
 Other references teach one how to achieve specific things in a step-by-step way.

 :::info
-Before you started, check you already get an account and a reset password for the workstation.
+Before you started, check you already get an account and a password for the workstation.
 And if you are outside Princeton, make sure you are using VPN.

 $\small\text{^Blue boxes like this one include essential information.
 Make sure you read and understand.}$